Amossonny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script echo $(($POWER/$DIVIDE)) attempts to perform an arithmetic operation by dividing the value of the variable $POWER by the value of the variable $DIVIDE, and then printing the result
 The script echo $(($BREATH**$LOVE)) performs an arithmetic operation by raising the value of the variable $BREATH to the power of the value of the variable $LOVE, and then printing the result
 The script echo $((2#$BINARY)) is used to convert a binary number represented by the variable $BINARY into its decimal equivalent
+The script echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo generates combinations of two lowercase alphabets from "a" to "z" (excluding "oo") and prints them on separate lines